NBA suspends schedule after Jazz player tests positive

 While so much remains unknown, the math on this is hard to ignore.
 It is not just the players on the Jazz and Thunder, all of whom were held in the arena long after the crowd was cleared out with the public address announcer stating that the game was called for “unforeseen circumstances,” and that, “You are all safe.”
 The Knicks hosted the Jazz last week and you can open up the NBA schedule and figure out all the permutations of the teams the Jazz played and then who those teams played, expanding out all of the possible exposures.

-This was the most dramatic in a series of “What’s next” moments in the sporting world as the NBA became the first league to shut down in the wake of the virus that has escalated day by day.
+The Jazz released a statement saying a player — they did not identify Gobert — tested negative earlier Wednesday for flu, strep throat and an upper respiratory infection.
+That player’s symptoms diminished as the day went along, but the decision was made to test for COVID-19 anyway.
+That test came back with a preliminary positive result.

-The NCAA announced earlier in the day that the men’s and women’s basketball tournaments would be played in arenas without fans other than families of the players, leaving an eery sadness in place.
+The NCAA announced earlier in the day that the men’s and women’s basketball tournaments would be played in arenas without fans other than families of the players, leaving an eerie sadness in place.

-But this, like just about everything happening right now, is a blind path for all involved, uncertain about what is happening and unsure about how to handle it.
-Just before State Farm Arena in Atlanta opened the doors to allow the fans in for a game against the Knicks Wednesday night, Hawks coach Lloyd Pierce was, like most of the NBA, awaiting the word to come down from the league of what would be coming next.

-At the morning shootaround he had planned his day, knowing what the media guidelines were to avoid the spread of COVID-19 virus.
-Locker rooms closed, hand sanitizers in place and a safe distance between reporters and players were the new norm.
-And then by the time he was on his way to the arena for the game it had changed.
-And he knew it likely would change again.

 “The NCAA continues to assess the impact of COVID-19 in consultation with public health officials and our COVID-19 advisory panel,” NCAA president Mark Emmert said in a statement.
 “Based on their advice and my discussions with the NCAA Board of Governors, I have made the decision to conduct our upcoming championship events, including the Division I men’s and women’s basketball tournaments, with only essential staff and limited family attendance.
 While I understand how disappointing this is for all fans of our sports, my decision is based on the current understanding of how COVID-19 is progressing in the United States.

 “This decision is in the best interest of public health, including that of coaches, administrators, fans and, most importantly, our student-athletes.
-We recognize the opportunity to compete in an NCAA national championship is an experience of a lifetime for the students and their families.
-Today, we will move forward and conduct championships consistent with the current information and will continue to monitor and make adjustments as needed.”
+We recognize the opportunity to compete in an NCAA national championship is an experience of a lifetime for the students and their families.”

+Late Wednesday night, the Big East announced that the remainder of the conference’s men’s basketball tournament, which began Wednesday and continues each day through Saturday, will be played under a restricted attendance policy.
+Attendees will be limited to student-athletes, coaches, event staff, essential team and conference staff, television personnel, credentialed media and immediate family members of the participating teams.
+Schools will be limited to 200 tickets per institution.

+“We have made this decision due to the rapid progression of COVID-19 and escalating developments nationally, as well as through guidance we have received from medical experts, local authorities and other sources,” Big East commissioner Val Ackerman said in a statement.
+“The support of our fans has made the BIG EAST Tournament one of the most exciting events in college basketball, but the health and well-being of our game participants is of paramount importance.
+We are very grateful to Madison Square Garden for their understanding and cooperation as we jointly manage a very difficult situation.”

+Asked if he was concerned that Wednesday’s game might be the last in front of fans for the foreseeable future, Miller said, “I’m not that far ahead.
+Today this is what it is.
+If through our medical staff and the NBA we have different information that this is what we’re going to do then that’s what we’ll do.”

+The decision ultimately may not have been in the hands of the league.
+The warnings have continued to escalate and Wednesday Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, said, “The bottom line: It is going to get worse . . .
+We would recommend that there not be large crowds.
+If that means not having any people in the audience as the NBA plays, so be it.”

-A day after a recommendation from Ohio Governor Mike DeWine that large crowds be avoided and the Columbus Blue Jackets saying that they would still play, DeWine said he would change it to an order and the team announced that it would fall in line and play without fans.
+A day after a recommendation from Ohio Gov. Mike DeWine that large crowds be avoided and the Columbus Blue Jackets saying that they would still play, DeWine said he would change it to an order, and the team announced that it would fall in line and play without fans.

+In a statement, the NHL said, “The National Hockey League is aware of the NBA’s decision tonight to indefinitely suspend its season due to a player testing positive for the coronavirus.

+“The NHL is continuing to consult with medical experts and is evaluating the options.
+We expect to have a further update tomorrow.”

 Comments